 Scholarships Also Available for New Master’s and Continuing Bachelor’s and Master’s Students Enrolling in University of Wisconsin Sustainable Management Degree Programs

-MADISON, Wis.—July 17, 2020—The University of Wisconsin Sustainable Management bachelor’s and master’s degree programs are now accepting applications for “We are the Future of Sustainability” scholarships for the Fall 2020 semester.
+MADISON, Wis.—October 14, 2020—The University of Wisconsin Sustainable Management bachelor’s and master’s degree programs are now accepting applications for “We are the Future of Sustainability” scholarships for the Spring 2021 semester.
 Awards up to $2,640 are available for new bachelor’s students and $500 for new master’s students.
 Scholarships are also available to continuing bachelor’s and master’s students.

 Since launching the scholarship program in 2011, UW Sustainable Management has awarded nearly $1,000,000 to students to assist incoming and continuing sustainability degree-seeking students pay for their education and advance the positive impact of sustainability across the world.